 Where we are using production orders to manufacture our finished Item or a phantom as a component of the finished Item, we will need to configure our Production BOM.
 Once you have certified the Production BOM, attach it to the relevant Item in the Replenishment tab on the Item Card.

-The ‘Critical’ field
+Business Central’s ‘Critical’ field

 A fundamental step in configuring order promising when you are using production orders is the Critical field.
 In the Planning tab on the Item Card, the Critical field establishes that components of the BOM that will have its production time incorporated into the order promising calculation.
 If this field isn’t enabled, any lead or production times required for obtaining the components won’t be factored in.
 To clarify, this doesn’t need to be enabled for the finished Item you are selling, just the components.